 Promotion to the role is quicker, a lot quicker.
 You do not have to wait many years to get appointed to the post.
 Fresh graduates can become supervisors as long as they have the competencies and maturity to handle the job.

 Supervisors have one primary responsibility: to make customers happy.
 To do that, supervisors must ensure the timely delivery of products and services, keep employees engaged and motivated, reduce waste, and increase profitability.

 Sure, supervisors do a thousand things.
 But doing this one thing will make it clear why you have to do or not do a thousand things.

 4. Aim to be a Better Supervisor

-My objective for writing this guide is to help you do great works.
+My objective for writing this guide is to help you do great work.
+I am adding value.
 Go beyond being a good supervisor.

 But let’s answer this very common question, anyway.